-16 Interreg Euro-MED Programme area is composed of 69 regions of 14 countries: 10 EU Member States and 4 EU
+16 Interreg Euro-MED Programme area is composed of 69 regions of 14 countries: 10 EU Member States and 4 EU candidate or potential candidate countries.
+See the cooperation area map here.

 - 2. Concerning management tasks (certification of expenditures, audits, etc), no difference is made between an "Interreg Euro-MED region" and "the rest of the National territory of a State participating in the Programme".
 Control, management verifications and audit responsibilities are already covered by the Agreement signed between the Programme and the State. - 3.
 Their participation in the project brings added value and expertise to its implementation and benefits the Programme cooperation area.